The Four Instruments

 Darbuka Doumbek Tablah Derbake Tombak

 The darbuka is the heartbeat of Middle Eastern music.
 A single-headed goblet-shaped drum, it appears in virtually every musical tradition from Morocco to Iran, from Turkish classical fasil to Egyptian pop.
-Its name derives from the Arabic "darba" — to strike — and striking is only the beginning.
-The instrument produces a remarkable range of tones from a single membrane: the deep, resonant "dum" from the center, the sharp "tek" and "ka" from the rim, and an entire vocabulary of rolls, snaps, slaps, and ornamental strokes that give the darbuka its signature expressiveness.
+Its name derives from the Arabic "darba" — to strike — and the instrument produces a remarkable range of tones: the deep, resonant "dum" from the center, the sharp "tek" and "ka" from the rim, and an entire vocabulary of rolls, snaps, slaps, and ornamental strokes.

 Role in the Ensemble

-In a traditional Arabic or Turkish ensemble (takht or fasil), the darbuka serves as the rhythmic anchor.
-It articulates the "iqa" — the rhythmic cycle that governs the entire piece.
-But the darbuka is not merely a timekeeper.
-In solo passages (particularly in Egyptian-style performance), the darbuka becomes a melodic instrument in its own right, weaving between the ensemble's phrases with improvised fills that mirror the microtonal inflections of the oud or qanun.
+In a traditional Arabic or Turkish ensemble, the darbuka articulates the "iqa" — the rhythmic cycle that governs the entire piece.
+But it is not merely a timekeeper.
+In solo passages, the darbuka becomes a melodic instrument in its own right, weaving between phrases with improvised fills that mirror the inflections of the oud or qanun.

 Explore the Darbuka Class